-Although this is the first boat trip business they have owned, they are no strangers to being on the water.
-Both have extensive seafaring experience, which led to sailing their own yacht from Shetland to part of the Meditteranean.
-A truly magnificent experience but they're glad to be home, showcasing what Shetland has to offer to their many visitors.
+Both Brian & Marie have extensive seafaring experience.
+They sailed their own yacht from Shetland to the Mediterranean Sea, spending time in various ports for over two years.
+This was a truly magnificent experience but they're glad to be home, showcasing what Shetland has to offer to their many visitors.

-Along with guiding/crew duties, Marie is also responsible for the admin side of things and keeping social media listings updated.
-She has worked previously as a School Librarian making her an avid reader and always looking to add more information to the tour to make it fun & interesting for all ages.
-She has also worked in the past as Learning Support Worker, Social Care Worker which involved acting up as Senior Care Worker, book-keeper of Brian's previous business and now their new business, but out of all the jobs - being a tour guide is simply the best and her enthusiasm comes across on the tours.
-She is very knowledgeable on all aspects of the tour, from the wildlife and geology to local and natural history, landmarks and so on.
+Along with guiding/crew duties throughout the very busy season, Marie is also responsible for the admin side of things.
+A natural and enthusiastic organizer, she keeps the business running smoothly.
+She takes all bookings & enquires and keeps social media listings updated.
+Previously, Marie worked as a School Librarian – she’s an avid reader and is always looking to add more information to the tour, making it fun and interesting for all ages.
+She has also worked as a Learning Support Worker and Social Care Worker in various settings for diverse clients and her people skills certainly come to the fore on-board Seabird.
+Being a tour guide is simply the best job she’s ever had: her enthusiasm, humour and wide-ranging knowledge – from wildlife and geology to local and natural history and landmarks – are a joy on every tour.